donnalikestocode/AutomateSpotify/README.md

 Authorization Code Flow (Summarized)
  1. The app (developer using this application) will need to make request to the user(you) to give permission to their spotify account
  2. The user (you) will allow your app to use your Spotify account for the app
- 3. The app will tell Spotify that they were granted permission
+ 3. The app will tell Spotify that the app was granted permission
  4. Spotify will double check with the user to confirm that the user has given permission to the app
  5. Once confirmed, Spotify will provide the app with an authorization code
  6. Using the authorization code, the app can request for an access token to use Spotify's API